Tools for Business Intelligence (BI) Reporting

 Each tile in a Power BI dashboard takes you to the underlying report

 Power BI can import any combination of data from a local Excel spreadsheet, a remote database on your business network, or from the cloud, using services like QuickBooks Online.
 The Power BI Analysis Services Connector for Power BI Pro allows you to connect in real time to on-premises SQL Server Analysis Services (SSAS) Tabular models, and the Power BI Personal Gateway allows you to refresh data from additional on-premises data sources.
 Content packs are also available for to import or access datasets from an expanding list of sources including Azure SQL Database, Salesforce.com, Marketo, Adobe Analytics, Azure Mobile Engagement, CircuitID, comScore Digital Analytix, Quickbooks Online, SQL Sentry, and tyGraph, among others.
+Find out about Progent's Microsoft Power BI integration and training services.

 Excel Data Analysis Tools: Power Pivot, Power Query, Power View, Power Map